rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ## Oveview

 CallMethodHandler is invoked when the task specified in the intent has the value "callMethod".
-This handler is used to make firebolt api calls to the device and perform schema validation on the response.
-More about schema validation [here](../Validations.md#schema-validation)
+This handler is used to make FIREBOLT API calls to the device and perform schema validation on the response.
+More about schema validation [here.](../Validations.md#schema-validation)

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to fetch the api name and the parameters required.
+1. Parses the input message received to fetch the API name and the parameters required.
-2. Call the API with the parameters required for the API call.
+2. Calls the API with the parameters required for the API call.
-3. Save the API response/error and perform schema validation.
+3. Saves the API response or error and performs schema validation.
-4. Format the result and send the response back to IntentReader.
+4. Formats the result and sends the response back to IntentReader.
 ## Usage

 * Request Format